 The FDA does not have the means to test millions of products to confirm that they actually contain less than 20 ppm of gluten.
 Since the food manufacturers are not technically required to test the food either, it becomes a bit tricky.
 One way to avoid uncertainty is to stick to products that have undergone an established third-party certification program, such as the GFCP.
 This provides assurance that the product meets the FDA’s standard.

-In the NFCA webinar, Thompson recommends that manufacturers producing gluten-free products “have a testing protocol in place developed in conjunction with a third party food testing laboratory or a certifying agency.”
+In the Beyond Celiac webinar, Thompson recommends that manufacturers producing gluten-free products “have a testing protocol in place developed in conjunction with a third party food testing laboratory or a certifying agency.”

 It also doesn’t apply to most alcoholic beverages, cosmetics, prescription and non-prescription drugs and pet food.